 If you are not able to obtain asylum, you may be able to apply for withholding of removal or relief under the Convention Against Torture (CAT).
 The former is a more limited order than asylum, but unlike asylum, which requires you to apply for relief within one year of entering the United States, there is no time limit in which you must file to be eligible for withholding of removal or relief.

-If you've been sentenced to five or more years of imprisonment because of aggravated felony convictions or drugs sales or a serious nonpolitical crime outside the United States, you may be able to obtain relief under the Convention Against Torture.
+Even if you've been sentenced to five or more years of imprisonment because of aggravated felony convictions or drugs sales or a serious nonpolitical crime outside the United States, you may be able to obtain relief under the Convention Against Torture.
 If you meet the heightened standard for relief under CAT, you cannot be removed to a country where you will face torture, regardless of your criminal history in the United States.
 However, you can be placed in indefinite detention here if you are considered a threat to the community.

 In 2015, a Ninth Circuit decision recognized that transgender women face unique challenges distinct from those faced by the gay, lesbian, and bisexual community.
 The court recognized that transgender asylum seekers are especially vulnerable and need to be assessed differently than gay, lesbian, and bisexual asylum seekers.
 It consequently granted relief under CAT to a transgender woman.
 To date, however, there is no Supreme Court precedent on this issue.
 If you are applying for asylum or withholding of removal or relief under CAT, it is important to retain the services of an attorney experienced in both LGBT issues and immigration law.